Ralf-A/Tuum-Banking-App/README.md

 # Estimation of how many transactions application can handle on my machine
-- Using transaction per second/accounts created per second as a scale
+- Using transaction per second as a scale
--
+- Using Gatling
 -----
 # Scaling horizontally up a banking application such as this one:
 - Ensuring that application/servers can handle any request at any time